Gcavazo1/neon-rush--game/README.md

 - Visual feedback for all player actions
 - Smooth color transitions during speed rush events
 - Particle effects for impacts and jumps
+- Automatic device detection and redirection to appropriate version

 ## 🚀 Getting Started